 This monitoring report enables the council to determine the health of our town and other retailing areas.
-It is in accordance with the NPPF which states that local planning authorities (LPAs) should use adequate, up-to-date and relevant evidence to assess the role and function of town centres and the relationship between them, including any trends in the performance of centres.
+It is in accordance with the NPPF which states that local planning authorities (LPAs) should use up-to-date and relevant evidence to underpin policies.
+It should be proportionate, tightly focused on supporting the policies and take into account relevant market signals.